-Since there is no seperate character type in Python, any quotes can be used for any string object.
+String is a sequence of characters defined using quotes.
+There are four different types of quotes available in Python for string representation.
+Since there is no separate character type in Python, any quotes can be used for any string object.

 >>> a = 'It din't rain today' # incorrect

-Properties of Python Strings
+Properties Of Python Strings

 - String is case-sensitive but not quotes sensitive.

 >>> 'a' == 'A'

-- String supports concatenation and repitition.
+- String supports concatenation and repetition.

->>> "a" + "b" 'ab' >>> "ha" * 4 'hahahaha'
+>>> "a" + "b"

 Python String Attributes